genglinliu/NTK-study/README.md

 We implemented our neural tangent kernel based off the formulas given in [this paper](https://papers.nips.cc/paper/2019/file/c4ef9c39b300931b69a36fb3dbb8d60e-Paper.pdf)

+### Theory
+MLPs have difficulty learning high frequency functions, a phenomenon referred to in the literature as "spectral bias"

+NTK theory suggests that this is because standard coordinate-based MLPs correspond to kernels with a rapid frequency falloff, which effectively prevents them from being able to represent the high-frequency components in functions and content present in natural images and scenes [reference](https://arxiv.org/pdf/2006.10739.pdf)

+The outputs of a network throughout gradient descent remain close to those of a linear dynamical system whose convergence rate is governed by the eigenvalues of the NTK matrix.
+Analysis of the NTK’s eigendecomposition shows that its eigenvalue spectrum decays rapidly as a function of frequency, which explains the widely-observed "spectral bias" of deep networks towards learning low-frequency functions.

 ### Activation functions
 we investigate several activation functions, including the rectified linear unit (ReLU) and some variants where we raise ReLU(x) to a constant power k (ReLU^k)

 We also build NTK activated by certain trigonometric functions, namely sine and cosine.

 ### Different Input Dimensions
-The earliest model that we implemented only had one dimension, i.e. the input vector x was taken from a segment on the number line under the range [-1, 1].
+The most rudimentery model that we implemented only had one dimension, i.e. the input vector x was taken from a segment on the number line under the range [-1, 1].

+High dimensional inputs are taken from higher-dimensional spheres.
+We take 2-dimensional inputs.
+Here is an example in practice: uniformly drawing 200 points on the unit circle gives us an input vector `x` of shape (2, 200), where each column is a pair of coordinates (cos(theta), sin(theta))

 ### NTK of a Two Layer Fully Connected Network

-We take 2-dimensional inputs.
-Uniformly take 200 points on the unit circle gives us an input vector `x` with shape (2, 200)

 With the dot product operation and a fast scientic computing library in Python, we are able to follow the entry-wise kernel definitions shown in the paper and massively speed up the computation with vectorized linear algebra tricks.